Guadalcanal campaign: Naval Battle of Guadalcanal

-Transport Kinugawa Maru beached at Guadalcanal in November 1942.
+Transport beached at Guadalcanal in November 1942.

 As Kondō's ships retired, the four Japanese transports beached near Tassafaronga Point on Guadalcanal at 04:00.
 At 05:55, U.S. aircraft and artillery began attacking the beached transports, destroying all four, along with most of the supplies that they carried.
 Only 2,000–3,000 of the IJA troops reached the shore.
 Because of the failure to deliver most of the troops and supplies, the Japanese were forced to cancel their planned November offensive on Henderson Field, making the battle a significant strategic victory for the Allies and marking the beginning of the end of Japanese attempts to retake Henderson Field.

 On 26 November, Japanese Lieutenant General Hitoshi Imamura took command of the newly formed Eighth Area Army at Rabaul.
 The new command encompassed both Hyakutake's 17th Army and the 18th Army in New Guinea.
 One of Imamura's first priorities upon assuming command was the continuation of the attempts to retake Henderson Field and Guadalcanal.
 The Allied offensive at Buna in New Guinea, however, changed Imamura's priorities.
 Because the Allied attempt to take Buna was considered a more severe threat to Rabaul, Imamura postponed further major reinforcement efforts to Guadalcanal, in order to concentrate on the situation in New Guinea.